Built-ins

 The parameters to the event handlers must match the expected signature.
 The

-event handler expects a single parameter of type string, which is the
+key event handler expects a single parameter of type string, which is the

 character that was pressed.
 The parameters can be fully omitted or fully specified.
 If

-only some parameters are needed, use the anonymous _
+only some parameters are needed, use the anonymous _ parameter.
+The

-event handler, for instance, expects two parameters, the x and y
+down event handler, for instance, expects two parameters, the x and y

 coordinates of the pointer.
 If you only need the x coordinate, you can use

-on down x:num _:num
+on down x:num _:num.

-Pointer events, such as down
+Pointer events, such as down, up, and move, occur

 when a pointing input device, such as a mouse, a pen or stylus, or a finger, is used to